filipecosta90/wikipedia-playground/README.md

 Running Redis server
 --------------------

 To run these examples you need to run a Redis server.
+We're including also the new [RedisInsight](https://redislabs.com/redisinsight/) which is a cool browser-based management interface for your Redis deployment.

 ```
-docker-compose up
+docker-compose up -d
 ```

+If you access on your browser the address `localhost:8001` you should be able to configure in 1 step the RedisInsight and have a visual fell of Redis.

+Configure RedisInsight:
+![alt text][redisinsight_configure]

+Visual Feel of your new Redis Pet Project:
+![alt text][redisinsight_overview]

+[redisinsight_configure]: ./docs/redisinsight_configure.png "Configure RedisInsight"
+[redisinsight_overview]: ./docs/redisinsight_overview.png "Visual Feel of your new Redis Pet Project"

 Installing dependencies
 -----------------------